 Is he nervous?
 Excited?
 Worried?
 Are things going too fast?

 I know it may feel awkward or unnatural to “talk”, but sex, especially for the first time, is not like porn.

-Next, when you are really ready to go in, go slowly.
+My next tip on how to be a good top is to go slowly.
 If it really is his first time, then you need to go SLOWLY.

 Not inch by inch, but MILLIMETER BY MILLIMETER.

-Start with the tip, wait, pull pack a bit.
+Start with the tip, wait, pull back a bit.
 Go in a bit again to the same spot, wait, and pull back slowly.